 |Action||Unknown, but probably electro-pneumatic|

 No other details about the organ are available at present, only a photograph (really a snapshot) survives which unintentionally shows the organ gallery with two separated chests, each with three pipe flats, on either side of a large circular window (photo from: http://www.virtualshanghai.net/Asset/Preview/dbImage_ID-391_No-1.jpeg).
 This suggests at least a two-, and perhaps a three-manual instrument (the console appears to be placed in the center of the gallery.)
-If not built by Sam Lazaro, it was probably imported through them (characteristically, we see a Catholic church doing business with a Catholic firm.)
+If not built by Sam Lazaro, it was probably imported through them (characteristically, a Catholic church was doing business with a Catholic firm.)

 Like virtually all of the organs in China it was destroyed in the Cultural Revolution.
 In her 2007 book, The Victimized, Mary Qian described the whole scenario:

 The Red Guards shut down and tore apart churches, temples and all other worship places and occupied them for other uses…Pipe organs were destroyed or robbed [sic.].
 It was said that two of the best pipe organs of the Catholic Church in Shanghai were stolen by two different music academies.
 The pipe organ in St. Peter’s Church was broken instead of being taken away.
 We found it irreparable when we restarted our church choir in the early 1980s.

 The Project is unsure about the claim that two organs in Shanghai were taken by music schools, and believes this is an iteration of the ‘organ-in-storage’ trope which has gained momentum since about 2000 (see FAQs).
 For the involvement of students from Shanghai Conservatory in this period, see SHA1934a.